Pennsylvania Catfish Fishing

 Catfish Waters In PA

-Big catfish tend to be caught in rivers.
-Especially rivers that flow into major lakes.
-Blue Marsh Lake, High Point Reservoir, Lake Arthur, Lake Erie, Lake Wallenpaupack, Pymatuning Lake, Raystown Lake, Shenango River Lake, Tamarack Lake and Youghiogheny River Lake all have healthy populations of catfish.
+Big catfish tend to be caught in rivers, especially rivers that flow into major lakes.
+Allegheny Reservoir, Blue Marsh Lake, Foster Joseph Sayers Lake, High Point Reservoir, Lake Arthur, Lake Wallenpaupack, Pymatuning Lake, Raystown Lake, Shenango River Lake, Tamarack Lake and Youghiogheny River Lake all have healthy populations of catfish.
 Smaller lakes, ponds and parks may also have catfish.

 There are many species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
 Catfish are found in all types of water including ponds, streams, lakes and rivers throughout Pennsylvania.
 There are even species which spend a limited amount of time on dry land.
 Big giant catfish put up a very noble fight once hooked.